delight-im/PHP-Auth/README.md

 *Without* the persistent login, which is the *default* behavior, a user will only stay logged in until they close their browser, or as long as configured via `session.cookie_lifetime` and `session.gc_maxlifetime` in PHP.

 Omit the third parameter or set it to `null` to disable the feature.
-Otherwise, you may ask the user whether they want to enable "remember me".
+Otherwise, you may ask the user whether they want to enable “remember me”.
 This is usually done with a checkbox in your user interface.
 Use the input from that checkbox to decide between `null` and a pre-defined duration in seconds here, e.g. `60 * 60 * 24 * 365.25` for one year.

-### Password reset ("forgot password")
+### Password reset (“forgot password”)

 ```php
 try {